candide-guevara/candide-guevara.github.io/_posts/philosophy/0000-00-00-in-defense-of-death.md

 ---
-title: Philo, Death is an ally of mankind
+title: Philo, The Rehabilitation of Death
 date: 2025-07-14
 categories: [misc]
 ---